groboclown/godot-bootstrap/components/unit_tests/README.md

 * `Plane` : checks whether the expected value (must be a `Vector3`) is on the plane.

+### static func `empty()` : Matcher

+Returns an `EmptyMatcher` instance that checks that the actual value is an empty list or dictionary.
+If the type of the actual value isn't a list or dictionary, then this will fail.

 ## Test Suite Maintenance of Test Cases API

 These methods maintain the list of which test cases are actually run during the test.